War Room (film): Plot

-Shortly afterward, Tony is fired for stealing drug samples; unbeknownst to Elizabeth and Danielle, he has been illegally selling those stolen samples to make even more money.
-Realising he has hit rock bottom, Tony rededicates his life to God.
-He now realises that he has to return both the stolen samples and his ill-gotten gains, even though revealing what he's done could send him to prison.
+Shortly afterward, Tony is fired for fabricating his sales figures; unbeknownst to Elizabeth and Danielle, he has been stealing drug samples and selling them to make even more money.
+Realizing he has hit rock bottom, Tony rededicates his life to God after finding his wife's prayer closet and reading the prayers about him she has been pinning on the wall.
+He now realizes that he has to return both the stolen samples and his ill-gotten money, even though revealing what he's done could potentially send him to prison.
 Tony meets with his former boss and confesses; his former boss is moved by his willingness to admit his wrongdoing and make amends, and decides not to press charges.
-Tony begins to show an interest in his daughter's skipping rope skills and offers to participate with her and her friends in the upcoming double Dutch competition at the local community center.
+Tony begins to show an interest in his daughter's jump-roping skills and offers to participate with her and her friends in the upcoming double Dutch competition at the local community center.
 Tony and his daughter's team takes second place in the competition, creating a new bond between him and his daughter.

-Elizabeth successfully sells Miss Clara's house to a retired pastor who realises someone has been praying in the closet.
+Elizabeth successfully sells Miss Clara's house to a retired pastor who realizes someone has been praying in the closet.
 Shortly afterwards, Tony is offered a job as the director of the community center.
-Although the pay is only half of what he used to earn, he realises that with the income from his new job, combined with Elizabeth picking up some extra work, the family can budget... and survive.
+Although the pay is only half of what he used to make, he realizes that with the income from this new job combined with Elizabeth picking up some extra work, the family can live less frugal and be happy.
+Finally, Elizabeth realizes that all her prayers had been answered and she had fought her enemy with prayer.
+She says that "there's got to be a God in heaven."